Decomposing LIBOR in Transition: Evidence from the Futures Markets: Empirical Results

 \subsection{Decomposing Roll-over Risk in Spot LIBOR}

-As previously mentioned the LIBOR-OIS spread contains both credit and funding-liquidity risks, which cannot be separated only using data on EFFR and LIBOR.
+In order to investigate the cost of unsecured interbank term funding present in LIBOR, we use our model to decompose the roll-over risk components in the spot three- and six-month LIBOR.
+As previously mentioned the LIBOR-OIS spread contains both credit and funding-liquidity risks, which cannot be separated using only data on EFFR and LIBOR.
 Previous studies such as \cite{filipovic2013term} and \cite{backwell2019term} use CDS data on LIBOR panel banks in order to identify the credit component and thus separate the roll-over risk specific components.
 These studies attempt to identify the entire term structure of the IRS-OIS spread.
 Due to the short term nature of this study, we focus solely on the decomposition of the three- and six-month spot LIBOR-OIS spread, however, CDS contracts are only traded at maturities of six months or longer with most of the liquidity concentrated in the five year maturity contract.\footnote{Due to the biannual roll dates for CDS contracts the actual contract maturities are usually greater than the quoted tenors.
 E.g. the actual expiry of the shortest CDS contract varies between six months and up to an entire year.
 See \cite{boyarchenko2019long} for details on the CDS market} To avoid this mismatch in maturities, we take a different approach and include data on the three- and six-month term repo rate.
 A similar method is used in \cite{smith2010term} who applies the three-month LIBOR-repo spread to identify the credit component in LIBOR.
 As we formalize in section \ref{section:TermRepo} the term repo rate is a secured rate and therefore unaffected by the overnight average credit spread as well as credit-downgrade risk.
 However, it is a term loan and thus still contains funding-liquidity risk.
 As an identification strategy our is constructed so that funding-liquidity risk impacts the LIBOR and term repo market equally through the same funding-liquidity risk spread $\phi_t(u)$.
-We note that in contrast to the previously mentioned studies in \cite{filipovic2013term} and \cite{backwell2019term} such a decomposition of the term repo is only applicable since we have included data on SOFR, allowing us to define the value of the overnight rolled-over secured loan in equation (\ref{secure_roll}).
-Furthermore, this allow us to remain agnostic about the size of the average overnight credit risk level and in turn the actual underlying risk-free rate unlike previous studies where the overnight average credit spread have been assumed either as a fixed level of e.g. 5 basis points (as in \cite{filipovic2013term} and \cite{alfeus2020consistent}) or extrapolated from credit default swap contracts (as in \cite{backwell2019term}).
+We note that in contrast to the previously mentioned studies in \cite{filipovic2013term} and \cite{backwell2019term} such a decomposition of the term repo is only applicable since we have included data on SOFR, allowing us to define the value of the overnight rolled-over secured loan in Equation \eqref{secure_roll} which accounts for the systemic repo risk premium captured by $\psi(t)$.
+Furthermore, this allows us to remain agnostic about the size of the average overnight credit risk level and in turn the actual underlying risk-free rate unlike previous studies where the overnight average credit spread has been assumed either as a fixed level of e.g. $5$ basis points (as in \cite{filipovic2013term} and \cite{alfeus2020consistent}) or extrapolated from credit default swap contracts (as in \cite{backwell2019term}).